Physician Burnout vs. Fulfillment

 The difference between Stress and Physician Burnout is this ability to recover in your time off.
 Physician Burnout begins when you are NOT able to recharge your batteries between call nights or days in the office.
 You begin a downward spiral that has three distinct symptoms.

-1) Physical and Emotional Exhaustion:You are emotionally drained, depleted and worn out by work and not able to recover in your non-working hours
+1) Physical and Emotional Exhaustion:You are emotionally drained, depleted and worn out by work and not able to recover in your non-working hours.
+This is the most common symptom of burnout by far.
+When burnout prevalence surveys identify the percentage of physicians suffering from "at least one symptom of burnout" - this is the most common burnout symptom.

 3) Reduced Sense of Personal Accomplishment:

 The standardized questionnaire measuring these three scales of physician burnout is called the Maslach Burnout Inventory (MBI).
-The inventors of the MBI described physician burnout as:
+Christina Maslach herself describes the experience of burnout using the language below.
+Note she was not talking about doctors at the time of this quote.

-Physician Burnout can be thought of as one extreme of a continuum with Career Engagement on its other end.
+Physician Burnout can be thought of as one extreme of a continuum with Physician Engagement on its other end.

 The feelings associated with full Engagement in your career are ones of fulfillment and satisfaction.
 You feel your work makes a positive difference in people’s lives and your career has true meaning.
 Engagement is the emotional gold standard for career success and at the opposite end of the continuum with physician burnout.